 The Four Humours (Hippocrates & Galen)

 This deep dive covers The Four Humours (Hippocrates & Galen) within Medieval Ideas about Disease for GCSE History.
-Revise Medieval Ideas about Disease in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Medieval Ideas about Disease in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 3 of 15 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 🧠 The Four Humours (Hippocrates & Galen)